OsoaGH/FromStutterFixUpdated/README.md

 * Original program is by kh0nsu, I have not done much beside add some basic features and change some numbers.
 * I found the new pointers by debugging ERTool and just adding those to this program.
+* MarcoSin42 has found the DS3 pointers for the latest version.
 * Alas, I do not know C++.
 ChatGPT helped me with figuring out how to detect the achievement file for the DLL version.